saghul/pycares/docs/channel.rst

     :param callable sock_state_cb: A callback function to be invoked when a socket changes state.
 Callback signature: ``sock_state_cb(self, fd, readable, writable)``

+    :param int socket_send_buffer_size: Size for the created socket's send buffer.

+    :param int socket_receive_buffer_size: Size for the created socket's receive buffer.

+    :param bool rotate: If set to True, the nameservers are rotated when doing queries.

     The c-ares ``Channel`` provides asynchronous DNS operations.